marcinduma/LTRCLD-2557/docs/use-case1.md

 ### 2. AWS EC2 verification

 Go back to EC2 -> Instances and locate your EC2 machine.
-Click on Instance-ID of you machine to open it.
+Click on **Instance-ID** of you machine to open it.

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image122.png" width = 800>

  - Verify that VPC ID is correct
  - Verify that subnet is correct
- - Verify that instance has correct **Private IPv4 addressess"**
+ - Verify that instance has an **Private IPv4 addressess"** from created subnet range.

  Note down IP address of EC2 instance, we will need it for verification.